 Encounter of Prefects of Formation of major Organisms

 Mathew Vattamattam cmf

 I hope that the encounter of the formators will help us to assume this responsibility together and that we courageously carry them out at the service of the congregation and the Church in keeping with the roles entrusted to each one of us.
 The theme chosen for our reflection is “Vocational Consistency and Fidelity Today: A journey of dialogue with God, oneself, others and the world”.
 This theme is chosen to respond to some of the concerns of formation expressed in the last General Chapter.
-The union of superior Generals chose the theme of Fidelity in one of their General meetings.
+The union of superior Generals chose the theme of Fidelity in one of their recent General meetings which indicates the relevance of the theme today.
 Both immature abandonment as well as unhappy permanence are counter productive for effective missionary commitment in the world today.

 We need to make a concerted effort to carry on the great work begun by our founder by forming committed and integrated missionaries for our times.